AlexCue987/konsumers/README.md

 For a complete working example, refer to [`examples/basics/LargeWithdrawals.kt`](src/test/kotlin/unit/org/kollektions/examples/basics/LargeWithdrawals.kt).

 Note that in this case we are returning either an empty `sequenceOf()` or a sequence of one element.
 In general, we can transform one incoming item into a sequence, which can contain more than one element.
-This is shown in `examples\advanced\UnpackItems`.
+This is shown in [`examples/advanced/UnpackItems.kt`](src/test/kotlin/unit/org/kollektions/examples/advanced/UnpackItems.kt).

 ### Grouping and Resetting